gvwilson/sensibleadventures/cloudherd/reboot.md

   - Dorbu says they'll go as soon as they can, but right now they need help recovering their wounded

 02. Rescue
-- first bit of adventure
+- goal: first bit of adventure
   - get the reader's blood racing
   - show how cloudherding works
   - first mention of Noxy's emerging ability